 email@example.com | (859) 218-3612

 Trey holds an MA in poetry and creative writing from the University of Nebraska and is completing a PhD in English from The Ohio State University, where he has studied British Romanticism, digital humanities, rhetoric, and writing.
 Among other positions, Trey has served as the Associate Director of the Digital Media and Composition (DMAC) Institute at Ohio State.
-At CELT, Trey has supported a wide range of faculty initiatives.
-He especially is interested in the application of humanities methodologies/pedagogies and the purposeful, meaningful, and humane use of digital media and technologies in the curriculum.
-Off campus, Trey is a regular practitioner of hot yoga and completed a 200-hour teacher training in Kent, Ohio.
+At CELT, Trey has supported a wide range of faculty initiatives across the colleges.
+He especially is interested in the application of humanities methodologies and pedagogies as well as the meaningful use and critique of digital media and technologies in the curriculum.
+Off campus, Trey is a regular practitioner of hot yoga and completed a 200-hour teacher training in 2016.
 [View Trey's CV]

 firstname.lastname@example.org | (859) 257-8238